Kiryat Shmona: Transportation

-Currently, Kiryat Shmona is not served by Israel Railways or any other sort of rail transport.
+Currently, Kiryat Shmona is not served by Israel Railways or any other rail transport.
 There is an approved project to extend the Acre-Karmiel passenger rail line to Safed and Kiryat Shmona.
 The finalized plan was submitted for review in June 2022.
 The rail line will connect Kiryat Shmona to Safed (Tzahar), Karmiel, Haifa, and further south to the economic and population core of the Country at Gush Dan (Greater Tel Aviv).
-The rail line project itself has been subject to criticism.
+The rail line project itself has been the subject of criticism.
 One criticism involves accusation of discrimination in planning against Arab citizens of Israel, specifically that despite being a rail line in the Galilee, a region where more than half the population are Arab, no stations that will serve any of the Arab localities of the region is proposed.
-Same situation exists along the existing Acre-Karmiel portion of the line.
+The same situation exists along the existing Acre-Karmiel portion of the line.
 Furthermore, residents of Arab villages along the path of the railway line, specifically residents of the village of Nahf, charge that the proposed route of the railway line to Kiryat Shmona will result either in confiscation, or in imposition of a construction ban on 10% of the land area of the village, a village that is overcrowded and has a limited development space as it is.
 In addition, there are also criticisms with respect to the proposed placement of Kiryat Shmona Train Station.
 The station is proposed to be located outside of the urban area of the city, along local road "9779".
 A large parking space is proposed for the station as well.
 However, critics state that the location of the station will force the residents to either continue to rely on their private vehicles, or to the inconvenience of waiting for urban bus lines as opposed to simply walking.

+Voting Patterns

+In the 2022 election, 75 percent of voters in Kiryat Shmona voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 23 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.